top of page

 The health and safety of our campers and staff is a top priority.
 We follow CDC guidelines, Texas

-Department of State Health Services policies, and collaborate with Forest Glen to ensure a safe camp
+Department of State Health Services policies, and collaborate with Alto Frio to ensure a safe camp

 environment.